Giwada/Udacity-AIND/README.md

 Artificial Intelligence Nanodegree / April 2017 -
 Udacity Artificial Intelligence Nanodegree

-A repository of multiple projects and labs done in the Udacity Artificial Intelligence Nanodegree (aind).
+A repository of multiple projects and labs done in the Udacity Artificial Intelligence Nanodegree (AIND).

 # Contents
 - Term 1